 Goals, Topics, and Objectives

-To provide the beginning construction and glazing skills necessary for a student to design, construct and glaze aesthetically pleasing ceramics and to encourage the development of creative problem solving skills.
+To provide the beginning construction and glazing skills necessary for a student to design, construct and glaze both challenging and aesthetically pleasing ceramics, and to encourage the development of creative problem solving skills.

 - Coil construction

 Create a thematically based piece utilizing the coil construction technique.

 - Slab construction

 Create pieces utilizing both soft slab and stiff slab construction techniques.